 The best way to travel in the city, in my opinion, is to use taxis for nearby destinations and public transportation for long trips.

 When figuring out where to stay in the city you should choose a place with convenient transportation nearby and good service quality.
 Depending on the purpose of your trip and your budget, you can choose the best fit for you.

 You’ll find the best hotels in Malaysia in places with many tourists, such as Kuala Lumpur, Penang, or Malacca.

 From my personal experience in Kuala Lumpur, the most suitable areas to stay in the city are Bukit Bintang or China Town.
-The reason is that these places are very convenient for traveling in the city and are located near many famous tourism destinations.
-Based on those areas, you can find the most suitable hotels on several booking websites such as Booking.com or Agoda.com.
+The reason is that these places are very convenient for traveling around the city and are located near many famous tourist destinations.
+Based on those areas, you can find the most suitable hotels for you.

 In Kuala Lumpur:

 Based on my experience, here are the most interesting places to visit in Malaysia, sorted by different provinces.

 This is the tourism center of the nation.
 Here you should visit Petronas Twin Towers, the Sultan Abdul Samad Building at Merdeka Square, ChinaTown, Lake Garden, Bukit Bintang shopping mall, Negara Zoo, the Batu Caves and Genting Highland.

 The federal administrative center of Malaysia.
 The attractions you should visit here are Perdana Putra Palace, Putra Mosque, Taman Putra Perdana Park, Millennium Monument, and Seri Wawasan Bridge.

 This is a beautiful place to visit in Malaysia, the largest island in West Malay.
 Penang Hill, Penang Botanic Gardens, Kek Lok Si Temple, Penang Butterfly Farm, Snake Temple, and the War Museum are the highlights of this island.